FHA cash-out refinance guide

 How an FHA cash-out refinance works

-There are closing costs to consider (more on that below), so you’d need to factor those in if you’re planning to roll those expenses into the new mortgage, as well.
+There are also closing costs to consider, which average about 4 percent of the loan’s principal.
+You would need to factor those in if you’re planning to roll those expenses into the new mortgage, as well.
 You might also need to establish a new escrow account as part of your FHA cash-out plan.

 FHA cash-out refinance requirements